-- Neural tube birth defects.
-Women who consume more dietary methionine during pregnancy seem to have a lower risk of neural tube birth defects.
+- Birth defects of the brain and spine (neural tube birth defects).
+Eating more methionine during pregnancy seems to lower the risk of these birth defects.

 Acidosis: Methionine can cause changes in acidity of the blood and should not be used in people with a condition called acidosis.